Policy

 a.

-having established Ohio workers’ compensation coverage takes over a portion of
+Employer B not having established Ohio workers' compensation coverage

-the operations of Employer A which has established Ohio workers’ compensation
+assumed a portion of the operations of Employer A which has established Ohio

-coverage.
-U-3 and U-118 forms returned to BWC indicate Employer B took over a
+workers' compensation coverage.
+U-3 and U-118 forms returned to BWC indicate

 b.

-Preponderance of the facts show that Employer B took over a portion of the
+BWC action: Preponderance of the facts show that Employer B assumed a

 i.